IdentityModel/IdentityModel.OidcClient.Old/README.md

 ### Manual

-To generate the authorize start URL and the necessary artifacts like nonce, code verifier and challenge call `PrepareLoginAsync`.
+To generate the authorize start URL and the necessary artifacts like nonce, code verifier and challenge, call `PrepareLoginAsync`.
 This will return a state object that will be used later to validate the response.

 ```csharp